itu-itis/git-fundamentals-draft-itu-itis21-uzgun20/README.md

-# :wave: The Basics of GitHub
+# :wave: The Basics of GitHub (MODIFIED BY DORUK UZGUN, 150200311)

 ## 🤓 Course overview and learning outcomes